mercuryseries/laravel-helpers/readme.md

 {{ $setActive('home') }}
 ```

-You can also call it with (change ```App``` accordingly with your application root namespace):
+You can also call it with:
 ```php
 {{ App\Helpers\BooksHelper::formatPrice($book) }}
 ```

-But that is exactly what I want to avoid.
+Don't forget to change ```App``` accordingly to your application's root namespace.
+But that is exactly what I want to avoid (that long stuff).

 ## More Configuration?